This Week

 • Regular meeting for all Scouts.
 Winter meetings are in Class A uniforms.

-• Summer camp deposit of $50 past due.
-We’ll be heading to Resica Falls Scout Reservation this summer for our week at camp.
-To hold the early bird price of $625, a $50 deposit is due now.
+• We’ll be heading to Resica Falls Scout Reservation this summer for our week at camp.
+To hold the early bird price of $625, a $50 deposit is due NOW.
 The theme this year is “Curse of the Mystic Waters”.
 It promises to be a great week!

 Order of the Arrow Elections – March 9